Chart Color Schemes

 Population

-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Forresters Beach is expected to grow by 413 persons to 2041, reflecting an increase of 12.3% over the 17 years.
+For projections until 2041, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, Forresters Beach is expected to grow by 411 persons to 2041, reflecting an increase of 12.0% in total over the 17-year period.

 Frequently Asked Questions - Population